Projects

 The aim of this project is to use high-throughput automated drug screening in live zebrafish to discover novel therapeutics for MDS and AML.
 A number of driver mutations for these diseases have been identified including Dnmt3a and Asxl1, and pharmacological therapies that are synthetic lethal in haematopoietic stem cells (HSCs) carrying these mutations is an attractive avenue for treatment.
 We use CRISPR to generate zebrafish carrying these mutations, which also have green fluorescent HSCs.

 We have used the Wiscan Hermes High Content Imaging System to develop a fast, easy-to-use automated screening procedure suitable for high-throughput drug screens of live zebrafish.
 In collaboration with IDEA Bio-Medical, a Deep Learning-based Artificial Intelligence-driven application was developed and trained to automatically detect fish in brightfield images, identify anatomical structures, partition the animal into regions and exclusively select the desired side-oriented fish.
-This allows us to automatically count GFP+ HSCs in the tails of embryos, to look for compounds that lead to a reduction in these cell numbers in the mutant animals, but not in the wild-type.
+This allows us to automatically count GFP+ HSCs in the tails of embryos, so we can look for compounds that lead to a reduction in these cell numbers in the mutant animals compared to the wild-type.

 We are currently undertaking a small-molecule screen using Dnmt3a mutants.